webia1/Frontend-Ecosystem/GoLang/Cookbook/HTTP-TimeOuts/ReadMe.md

 ```

-n this example, the backend creates a new websocket connection when a client navigates to the `/ws` endpoint.
+In this example, the backend creates a new websocket connection when a client navigates to the `/ws` endpoint.
 It uses the `Upgrader` from the `gorilla/websocket` package to handle the websocket connection.

 When the connection is established, the server starts listening for messages from the client.
 The example code I provided uses a map to store the request ID and the corresponding context for each request that is made over the websocket connection.